How to create a successful e-mail campaign

 Check list: the perfect design

-Step 5: Legal protection: the double opt-in process
+Step 5.
+Use the double opt-in process for legal protection

-In the Unites States, companies are permitted to send marketing e-mails to anyone without their permission, but must stop when the recipient opts out of the messages.
+In the United States, companies are permitted to send marketing emails to anyone without their permission, but must stop when the recipient opts out of the messages.

-Step 7: Dispatch: check the most important information
+Step 7.
+Check the most important information before dispatch

 Correct target group

 Many programs allow you to create different recipient lists, which allow you to select specific target groups.
 Before you send your email, check that the correct target group has been selected.

 In addition to the subject line, the first thing the recipient sees is who the sender is.
 If this doesn’t appear very trustworthy, the email will be deleted immediately.
 Make sure that the sender address is correct and that it starts with your company’s name.